MRAC-IAAC/OSTR/readme.md

 - [OpenCV](https://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html) library
 - [Numpy](https://numpy.org/install/) library

+Understanding the basic of how to find and draw contours using the **OpenCV** library can be found [here](https://docs.opencv.org/master/d4/d73/tutorial_py_contours_begin.html).
+A simple code can be found [here](https://gitlab.com/fablabbcn-projects/learning/code-club/-/blob/2020/04_computer_vision/02_findcontours.py).

 A visual introduction to **Numpy** can be found [here](http://jalammar.github.io/visual-numpy/) for a better understanding of the library and how it works.

-A basic eplanation of how the logic of the code works can be found in this [blogpost](http://www.iaacblog.com/programs/drawing-bot-hardware-ii-seminar/) under "Python Script".
+A basic explanation of the logic of the code and how it works can be found in this [blogpost](http://www.iaacblog.com/programs/drawing-bot-hardware-ii-seminar/) under "Python Script".

 -------------------------------